bbfrederick/rapidtide/INSTALL.rst

    week - anything I say here will probably be obsolete by the time you read this.)

-If you are on linux (or Windows) WITHOUT an Nvidia GPU, install:
+If you are on linux (or Windows) WITHOUT an Nvidia GPU, or on a Mac, install:

 - keras
 - tensorflow (and make sure it doesn’t sneakily try to install the GPU version - that won’t work)

-If you are on a Mac, you almost certainly have a non-Nvidia GPU, so you should install

--  plaidml-keras (it installs Keras and uses PlaidML as the backend rather than tensorflow).
-You will have to run a configuration step in plaidML to tell it what GPU to use and how.
-I use the “metal” option with the AMD GPU in my laptop - that seems to be the most stable.
-   Currently, I think you have you have to do this from pypi - I haven’t seen a conda version of this.

 Installing Python
 `````````````````